sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 ---

-## Growth Path — Live Volume Extension
+## Growth Path: Live Volume Extension

 This is the payoff for the 5 GB deliberately left unallocated when the logical volume was created: LVM allows growing storage without downtime, without unmounting, and without interrupting the running Samba service.

-> **Note:** a first attempt at `lvextend -L +5G` failed with *"Insufficient free space: 1280 extents needed, but only 1279 available"* — the volume group's true free space was fractionally under 5 GB due to LVM's own metadata reservation.
+> **Note:** a first attempt at `lvextend -L +5G` failed with *"Insufficient free space: 1280 extents needed, but only 1279 available"*.
+The volume group's true free space was fractionally under 5 GB due to LVM's own metadata reservation.
 Rather than calculate the exact remaining size, `-l +100%FREE` was used instead, which claims whatever is actually available regardless of the precise figure.

 ```bash
 sudo lvextend -l +100%FREE /dev/mapper/mednet--data--vg-samba--data